openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

      -- see *constant declaration*.

    constant declaration
-     -- declaration that introduces a new variable to which an inmutable initial value can be assigned only once at the time of instantiation.
+     -- declaration that introduces a new variable to which an immutable initial value can be assigned only once at the time of instantiation.

    grammar
-     -- set of rules that describe what possible sequences of terminal and nonterminal symbols a programming language interepretes as correct.
+     -- set of rules that describe what possible sequences of terminal and nonterminal symbols a programming language interprets as correct.

      Grammar is a range of productions.
 Each production comprises an abstract symbol (nonterminal) as its left-hand side, and a sequence